Tomas Cohen Photography

 Email resume and cover letter to jobs@bravovail.org with subject line: Substitute Piano or Violin Teacher Position

-Jane & Gary Bomba Bravo!
-Vail Summer Internship Program
+Jane & Gary Bomba Internship Program Details

 - Intern Enhancement Activities: Throughout the summer, interns participate in open forum meetings with successful professionals from Bravo!
 Vail, the resident orchestras’ administration, and members of the Bravo!
 Vail Board of Trustees to get an insider’s perspective on many aspects of arts administration.